unjs/unctx/README.md

 **`Context conflict` error**:

-In your library, you should only keep one `call()` running at a time (unless calling with same reference for first argument)
+In your library, you should only keep one `call()` running at a time (unless calling with the same reference for the first argument)

-For instance this makes an error:
+For instance, this makes an error:

 ```js
 ctx.call({ test: 1 }, () => {